top of page

 What is Psychodynamic psychotherapy?

-The basis of psychodynamic therapy is a belief that how we think, feel, and behave has been impacted by our environment and early relationships.
-Throughout our lives, our inner world is dynamic and constantly changing.
-The emphasis in psychodynamic psychotherapy is about having a connection with your therapist, where you feel you have a safe space to talk about yourself and your relationships.
-This allows you to explore with your therapist past traumas, understand the root causes of difficulties and begin to recognize past patterns in your relationships and behaviours.
-The aim is to empower clients by giving them insight, understanding and awareness of their past and current experiences which can lead to positive change and bring about long-term healing.
-Psychodynamic psychotherapy is a long-term therapy, where the importance of reflecting and working through past traumas and struggles together with your therapist is essential to achieve a positive outcome.
+The foundation of psychodynamic therapy is the belief that our thoughts, feelings, and behaviours are influenced by early relationships and environmental factors.
+The focus of psychodynamic psychotherapy is on developing a connection with your therapist, where you feel safe enough to explore yourself and your relationships.
+This process allows you to explore past traumas, understand the root causes of difficulties, and recognise recurring patterns in your relationships and behaviours, both past and present.
+The goal is to empower clients by offering insight, understanding, and awareness of their past and present experiences, leading to positive change and bring about long-term healing.

 bottom of page